Dataenthusiast23/LITA_Class_Records/README.md

    - Total Revenue: represents the total Sales by all the geographical locations with respect to categories at the Store in the four years of the dataset.

-  -  Geographical Revenue: this gives understanding to how the geographical locations contributed to the overall Sales generated
+  - Top 10 Geographical Revenue: this gives understanding to the 10 best performing geographical locations contributed to the overall Sales generated

-   - Sales by Category: represents the categories with the best performance in Sales
+   - Revenue by Category: represents the categories with the best performance in Sales

 ### Visual Analysis and Inference